solarseller.com alternative energy by John Drake Services, Inc. | home

 stove is hot, the rubber seal will melt.

-These sell from five to fifteen dollars.
+These sell from five to fifteen dollars, with titanium versions running

 Pot supports and wind screens will run five to ten dollars.